 The Permitting Process

 Before you get too far into the project you will want to check with your local municipality to see whether you will need a permit for your project.
-Permit requirements vary a great deal from place to place and the best way to find out what you need is to ask you township.
+Permit requirements vary a great deal from state to state or even within the township ordinances and the best way to find out what you need is to ask you township.
 (HINT: A quick search on-line will give you a phone number or email address to the local township where you are looking to build)